JHebenstreit48/JHebenstreit48/README.md

 I’m currently building large, structured notes and documentation platforms covering web development, game development, mobile development, and networking.
 To scale these projects and bring them to a usable, finished state more quickly, I frequently use AI-assisted development tools as part of my workflow while continuing to learn core concepts.

-AI output is treated as a starting point, with manual review and refinement applied as needed to ensure correct rendering, structure, and maintainability across projects.
+AI output is treated as a starting point, with manual review, refactoring, and validation applied as needed to ensure correct rendering, structure, and maintainability across projects.

 While I enjoy learning how things work under the hood, I gravitate toward the visual and interactive side of development.
 I care deeply about clean layouts, clear navigation, and interfaces that feel intentional — maybe even a little pixel-perfect.